lloc/Multisite-Language-Switcher/docs/user-docs/plugin-configuration.md

 ## Settings in the administration menu

 The plugin settings are rather simple (in the **Administration Menu -> Settings -> Multisite Language Switcher**).
 You need to activate the plugin once in each blog : click « Save » at the bottom of the settings even if you haven't changed anything yet.
-It’s the only way for the plugin to offer the necessary flexibility, regarding each language for example.
+It's the only way for the plugin to offer the necessary flexibility, regarding each language for example.

 ![Plugin settings](/settings.png)